ahelmi365/GET-JS-Talk/README.md

 ## Async

-- There’s a special syntax to work with promises in a more comfortable fashion, called “async/await”.
+- There’s a special syntax to work with `promises` in a more comfortable fashion, called `“async/await”`.
 It’s surprisingly easy to understand and use.
 - The word `“async”` before a function means one simple thing: a function always returns a `promise`.
 Other values are wrapped in a resolved promise automatically.
 - let's check this function: